Nourish - Roasted Butternut Squash Soup

-Creamed coconut (not to be confused with the more commonly known coconut cream) comes in a solid, concentrated block that melts once heated.
-It is the unsweetened dehydrated fresh meat of a mature coconut, that has been ground in to a semi-solid white cream.
+Creamed coconut should not be confused with the more commonly known coconut cream.
+Creamed coconut comes in a solid, concentrated block that melts once heated.
+It is the unsweetened dehydrated fresh meat of a mature coconut, that has been ground into a semi-solid white cream.

 Want to chat more about recipes and food?
 Drop into your local Nourish store.